What to do

 Variety Club

 Cublington Variety Club put together each year a pantomime during half-term in February.
 One may think professional actors and actresses are imported for this event, but no, all talent comes from within the village.
 Including script writing, directing, make up, costume design, scenery painting, sound, lighting etc. Buy your tickets early – they always sell out very quickly.
-New organiser required.

-Or, alternatively, put your name forward for the 2024 performance.
+Or, alternatively, put your name forward for the 2025 performance.
+Saturday 15th November

 Winos

-For those that don’t know, each wine tasting event is hosted at the Biggs Pavilion by two people but usual with the help of others.
+For those that don’t know, each bimonthly wine tasting event is hosted at the Biggs Pavilion by two people but usual with the help of others.

 If anybody would like to join us please contact Jackie Farrands – 07968 672707 – and you will be added to the Whatsapp group.